ORMAPtools/ORMAP-python-tools/README.md

 Tested with ArcGIS Pro 2.8.2 / Python 3.7.10

+## To do

+Currently there are a bunch of hardcodes tying the zoom tool to Clatsop County and me (bwilson).
+These obviously need to be removed.

 ## Files

 **ormap_toolbox.pyt** - This is the Python toolbox; it will show up in ArcGIS as a toolbox.